dgarcia-eu/FoundationsOfCSS-R/README.md

 10. **Societal issues**  (13.1.2022)
 10.1 Privacy in the digital society
-10.2 Personalization and discrimination
+10.2 Misinformation and information disease
-10.3 Manipulation
+10.3 Polarization and digital technologies
 - Solution session: Swiss politician data on Twitter

 11. **Ethical and scientific issues** (20.1.2022)